DC293/DC293.github.io/_machine-learning/Linear-regression.md

 </p>

 ### Loss
 The line we've fitted generally fits the data, but how can we measure how well it fits?
 To do this, we can calculate the loss, a number that measures how good the model’s fit is.
-We can think of loss as the squared distance from the point to the line (see [Euclidean distance](#Euclidean-distance)).
+We can think of loss as the squared distance from the point to the line.